About Rehab & Heal

 Currently, Massage Therapy is part of the plan I have created to cope with my herniated disc.
 It is a control measure to mitigate the risk of suffering herniated disc episodes.

-As a massage therapist, I also need to time a session with my masseur.
+As a massage therapist, I also need to book sessions with my therapist.

 Visiting my physio monthly will relieve any muscle tension I might have due to performing my duties.

-Therefore, cooking healthy, stretching, exercising and receiving massages have helped me a lot and have encouraged me to launch my Massage Bristol Massage therapy practice in Alma Vale Road, Clifton, Bristol.
+Therefore, cooking healthy, stretching, exercising and receiving massages have helped me a lot and have encouraged me to launch Rehab & Heal Massage therapy practice in Alma Vale Road, Clifton, Bristol.

 As a massage therapist, continuing your professional development (CPD) is important to ensure you are up to date with the latest techniques and research.
 This could include attending workshops, reading journals or attending conferences.